GoogleCloudPlatform/DataflowTemplates/v2/google-ads-to-googlecloud/README_Google_Ads_to_BigQuery.md

 ### Required parameters

 * **customerIds** : A list of Google Ads account IDs to use to execute the query.
 (Example: 12345,67890).
 * **query** : The query to use to get the data.
-See Google Ads Query Language.
-For example: `SELECT campaign.id, campaign.name FROM campaign`.
+See Google Ads Query Language (https://developers.google.com/google-ads/api/docs/query/overview).
 (Example: SELECT campaign.id, campaign.name FROM campaign).
 * **qpsPerWorker** : The rate of query requests per second (QPS) to submit to Google Ads.
 Divide the desired per pipeline QPS by the maximum number of workers.
 Avoid exceeding per-account or developer token limits.
 See Rate Limits (https://developers.google.com/google-ads/api/docs/best-practices/rate-limits).
 * **googleAdsClientId** : The OAuth 2.0 client ID that identifies the application.
 See Create a client ID and client secret (https://developers.google.com/google-ads/api/docs/oauth/cloud-project#create_a_client_id_and_client_secret).
 * **googleAdsClientSecret** : The OAuth 2.0 client secret that corresponds to the specified client ID.
 See Create a client ID and client secret (https://developers.google.com/google-ads/api/docs/oauth/cloud-project#create_a_client_id_and_client_secret).